ruchitgandhi/MovieApi/README.md

 # MovieApi
 REST API for fetching movie and tv series

+## API Development

+#### Learnings:
+1) There are multiple ways to do Pagination:

+   a) Using limit and skip paramters in MongoDB queries (I have used this!).

+   b) Using cursor based pagination, where id of the last returned result is remembered.

+   Both have their advantages and disadvantages which can be read here - https://www.codementor.io/arpitbhayani/fast-and-efficient-pagination-in-mongodb-9095flbqr

 ## Server Cloud Hosting
 Node.js server hosted on Heroku

 #### Learnings:
+1) Hosting app on the cloud
-1) If you need to temporarily disable access to your Heroku app (for example, to perform a large migration), you can enable Heroku’s built-in maintenance mode.
+2) If you need to temporarily disable access to your Heroku app (for example, to perform a large migration), you can enable Heroku’s built-in maintenance mode.
 While in maintenance mode, your app serves a static maintenance page to all visitors.
-2) Utilizing config variables on Heroku to protect credentials from being mentioned in files.
+3) Utilizing config variables on Heroku to protect credentials from being mentioned in files.

 ##### Commands:
 Enabling Maintenance mode: